gideon-jacob/pec-mentee-management-system/agent-docs/SRS_REPORT.md

 | Parent/Guardian | Can view their child's profile and academic data (read-only access). | Basic |

 #### 2.4 Operating Environment
 The application will be a web-based platform accessible through modern web browsers (e.g., Chrome, Firefox, Safari, Edge) on desktops, tablets, and mobile devices.
-The backend will be hosted on a secure cloud server to ensure high availability and data backup.
+The backend will be hosted on an AWS EC2 instance, since this is a Spring Boot application, to ensure high availability and data backup.

 #### 2.5 Design and Implementation Constraints
 - The application must be responsive and provide a seamless user experience across different devices.